pallotron/yubiswitch/README.md

 - [ ] Feature: lock computer when yubikey is removed (use IOServiceAddMatchingNotification in IOKit?)
 - [x] Support more yubikeys nano on multiple USB slots
 - [x] Better support for plug and unplug events (fixed with HID interface, dmg not published yet)
-- [ ] Convert release process using [github's Release APIS]([https://github.com/blog/1645-releases-api-preview](https://github.com/blog/1645-releases-api-preview)) and [ChocTop](http://drnic.github.io/choctop/)

 # How to create DMG for distribution
-Note that this will change soon to be integrated with [github's Release APIS] ([https://github.com/blog/1645-releases-api-preview](https://github.com/blog/1645-releases-api-preview))

 When you want to create a release:
-- Tag repo with vx.y, ie `git tag -a -m 'comment' v0.2`
+- Tag repo with vx.y, ie `git tag -a -m 'comment that describe the changes' v0.2`
 - Compile release app bundle in Xcode
 - Run script: `cd dmg/ && bash createdmg.sh`
-- Get the file at `/tmp/yubiswitch\_$VERSION.dmg` and distribute via release page as explained in [the github blog](https://github.com/blog/1547-release-your-software)
+- Get the file at `/tmp/yubiswitch\_$VERSION.dmg` and attach the binary to the release in the new release in [the github page](https://github.com/pallotron/yubiswitch/releases/)

 # Dependencies
 `yubiswitch` uses ShortcutRecoder to implement global hot key and shortcuts recording in the the preference window.